WAEC (AM): WAEC

 The station briefly changed to country music in the late 1970s under new owner, Mike Sears, before becoming WAEC on December 3, 1978.
 The first station to play contemporary Christian music in Atlanta, its new call letters stood for "Atlanta's Electric Church".

 Don Stone was hired as general manager a year later and changed the slogan to "Love 86".
 Stone built the station to be one of the most successful Christian stations in the country, and created several publications for the station including the Atlanta Christian Business Directory and the Love 86 Express newspaper.
 Stone stayed at the station until 1994, when he departed to focus on publishing the Atlanta Christian Business Directory and The Love 86 Express, now Atlanta Christian Magazine.

 Sears sold the station to Tampa-based Forus Communications in 1982, who sold the station 20 years later to Beasley Broadcasting.

+On November 15, 2023, WAEC changed formats from Christian talk to Spanish-language salsa music, branded as "Playa 860".

+In June 2024, WAEC went silent after the land their broadcast tower was located on near I-20 and Flat Shoals Road was sold to a developer.
+The license was cancelled on September 3, 2025.